 Environmental concerns continue to influence South Korean consumers as the government works to address carbon footprint and “sick house” syndrome from non-wood construction methods, which dominate city developments.
 This creates a market opportunity as we position wood frame construction as a sustainable healthy alternative to other building materials and leverage Korean preferences for wood in their traditional home design.

-The Canada-Korea Free Trade Agreement, which entered into force in early 2015, has eliminated tariffs on 57 per cent of forest products, creating opportunities for British Columbia wood producers in this resource-poor market, with further tariff reductions expected over a ten-year period.
+The Canada-Korea Free Trade Agreement, which entered into force in 2015, has eliminated nearly all tariffs on forest products and will eliminate all tariffs in this sector by 2024, creating opportunities for British Columbia wood producers.

 Learn more about British Columbia’s export opportunities in South Korea.

 The EU demand for wood pellets has increased significantly in recent years.
-The EU imported renewable wood fuel worth USD $837 million in 2011, USD $263 million from Canada alone, with 54 per cent of Canada's exports coming from British Columbia.
+In 2016 British Columbia exported 1.93 million tonnes of wood pellets with 71 per cent (by weight) going to the United Kingdom.
 Green energy policies in the EU encourage utilities to use more renewable sources of energy, and this has resulted in an increased demand for renewable wood fuel.
 This niche market represents a significant opportunity for exporters.
-With our production capacity of about 1.7 million tonnes per year, the majority of exports already go to Europe.
+With our production capacity of about two million tonnes per year, the majority of exports already go to Europe.

 Learn more about British Columbia’s export opportunities in Europe.

-British Columbia softwood exports to India have grown quickly in recent years, from 12 million m3
+British Columbia softwood exports to India have grown quickly in recent years, from m $1 million before 2010 to $12 million in 2017.

 Learn more about British Columbia’s export opportunities in India.